stainboy/lean/mariadb-galera/README.md

      -e MYSQL_CLUSTER=join \
      mariadb-galera:10.0.21

+Again, wait couple seconds until the server is up.
+Type the command to check the server startup status

+    docker run --rm --name mariadb-client \
+     --entrypoint /bin/bash \
+     mariadb-galera:10.0.21 \
+     -c "mysql -h 10.58.9.244 --protocol=TCP -u root -P 3306 -p'12345' -e \"show status like 'wsrep_%'\""

+A successful result could contains the following entries.
+(Only part of the entries are listed here)

+    wsrep_local_state_comment       Synced
+    wsrep_incoming_addresses        10.58.9.243:3306,10.58.9.244:3306
+    wsrep_cluster_size              2
+    wsrep_ready                     ON

 ## 5. Start node3 ##
+**Do not start node3 until you see a successful result from node2.**

 Logon node3, then type the command to start the third node

     docker run -d --name mariadb \